fermitools/htvault-config/README.md

 Note that the htvault-config systemd service ties itself to vault so restarting the vault service will also do the config.
-The htvault-config service can also be restarted independently without restarting vault, but by default any subcomponent that is already configured will not be reconfigured.
+The htvault-config service can also be restarted independently without restarting vault to reapply the configuration.
 The output from configuration goes into `/var/log/htvault-config/startlog` and logging for vault itself goes to `/var/log/messages`.

 ## Configuration